Tissue expansion: In scalp reconstruction

 Tissue expansion has been used on the scalp for treating scalp scarring and baldness, in lieu of hair transplantation when there is insufficient donor hair to transplant on the scar or the scar tissue is not vascularized to support hair growth.
 For instance, in a patient who had melanomas removed from the scalp resulting in alopecia defects (hair loss), tissue expansion can be used to allow for the removal of scars and complete hair coverage.
 The two main indications for choosing tissue expansion over hair grafting are the size and shape of the defect relative to potential supply of donor hair, and the quality and thickness of the scar tissue.
 Areas of significant scarring and/or tissue atrophy, which is likely to make hair grafting unsuccessful, are best excised and replaced by normal expanded scalp skin.
 According to research from Dr Jeffrey Stuart Epstein while he was a professor at University of Miami, theoretically there is no limit to the amount of tissue that can be created with tissue expansion, provided the process is conducted gradually.

 Foreskin restoration

 Tissue expansion has also been used for the technique of foreskin restoration, which is usually non-surgical and applies tension externally using specialized devices to replace circumcised tissues with new cells.

-Non-surgical tissue expansion techniques can expand one's surviving penile skin, making it a longer tube so it can function like a foreskin.
+Non-surgical tissue expansion techniques can expand one's surviving penile skin and mucosa, making it a longer tube so it can function like a foreskin.

 Men who have been circumcised stretch and apply tension to their shaft and foreskin remnants to expand and elongate tissue in efforts to produce a functional foreskin.
-This form of tissue expansion can take years, as the amount of skin growth required is typically around 15 in².
+This form of tissue expansion can take years, as the amount of skin growth required is typically around 15 in2.
+The process is also suitable for those who believe their circumcision was too tight or uneven, which can cause painful erections or other complications.
+A related treatment is reducing phimosis or paraphimosis in adults by gently stretching the preputial orifice.